Juno (film): Plot

-In Elk River, Minnesota, sixteen year old high-schooler Juno MacGuff discovers she is pregnant by her friend and longtime admirer Paulie Bleeker.
-She initially considers an abortion.
-Going to a local clinic run by a women's group, she encounters a schoolmate outside who is holding a one-person anti-abortion vigil.
-Once inside, Juno decides to give the baby up for adoption instead.
+In Elk River, Minnesota, 16-year-old high-schooler Juno MacGuff discovers she is pregnant after sleeping with her friend and longtime admirer Paulie Bleeker.
+Originally intending to get an abortion, Juno visits a local women's clinic and encounters a schoolmate outside, who is holding a one-person anti-abortion vigil.
+Once inside, Juno finds herself unable to go through with the procedure and decides to give the baby up for adoption.
 With the help of her friend Leah, Juno searches the ads in the Pennysaver and finds a childless married couple she feels will provide a suitable home.
-She tells her father Mac and stepmother Bren, who offer their support.
+She informs her father Mac and stepmother Bren of the pregnancy and her plan and they offer Juno their support.
 With Mac, Juno meets the couple, Mark and Vanessa Loring, in their expensive Saint Cloud home, and agrees to a closed adoption.

-Juno visits Mark a few times, and finds they share tastes in punk rock and horror films.
-Mark, who has set aside his rock band youth (now confined to memorabilia displayed in the one room of the house that Vanessa has designated for Mark's personal belongings), works at home composing commercial jingles.
-Juno and Leah happen to see Vanessa in a shopping mall being completely at ease with a child, and Juno encourages Vanessa to talk to the baby in Juno's womb, which kicks for Vanessa.
+Mark works at home composing commercial jingles, having abandoned his rock band youth, which is now confined to memorabilia displayed in a single room of the house that Vanessa has designated for his personal belongings.
+Juno learns that she and Mark share tastes in punk rock and horror films, and starts visiting him frequently to hang out.
+One day, Juno and Leah run into Vanessa at the mall, where they watch her interact with children, looking completely content and in her element.
+Juno encourages Vanessa to talk to the baby in Juno's womb, which kicks for Vanessa.

-As the pregnancy progresses, Juno struggles with the emotions she feels for the baby's father Paulie.
-Juno maintains an outwardly indifferent attitude toward Paulie, but when she learns Paulie has asked another girl to the upcoming prom, she confronts him in a jealous rage.
-Paulie reminds Juno that it is at her request they remain distant and tells her she broke his heart.
+As the pregnancy progresses, Juno struggles with her feelings for Paulie, whom she has maintained an outwardly indifferent attitude towards, but jealously confronts after learning he has asked another girl to the upcoming prom.
+Paulie reminds Juno that she requested they remain distant, and tells her she broke his heart.